suntochukwu/tab_assesment/README.md

 # Coding assignment

-# To run enter into terminal these commands:
+# To run this code :

+Enter the commands below into the terminal and hit enter.

 #create a virtual env

-python3 -mvenv venv && source ./venv/bin/activate
+> python3 -mvenv venv && source ./venv/bin/activate

-Install dependancies by typing in the terminal:
+Install dependancies by typing into the terminal:

-pip install -r requirements.txt
+> pip install -r requirements.txt

-To run server type into the terminal :
+To start the server, type into the terminal :

-uvicorn main:app --reload
+> uvicorn main:app --reload

 The script will :